DuckyCrayfish/hourglass/README.md

 While sleeping, Hourglass can **speed up the growth of crops, trees, and grass** by modifying the game's [random tick](https://minecraft.fandom.com/wiki/Tick#Random_tick) speed.
-This feature can be enabled using commands or config.
+This feature can be enabled by setting the `accelerateRandomTickSpeed` config option via command or file.

 Hourglass allows for **customization of the day-night cycle duration**, and can control day and night speed independently.
 Rather than the vanilla duration of 20 minutes, you can slow down time to make